2026 Speakers + Workshop Hosts

 -

-Karen is the NECF Founder and Festival Director as well as the co-owner of Wayfarer Coffee Roasters in Laconia, NH.
-Karen's passion has always been to bring coffee and community to New Hampshire, and she spent her early years roasting coffee in her home and selling it at local farmer's markets.
+Karen is the NECF Founder and Festival Director as well as the co-owner of Wayfarer Coffee Roasters.
+Karen’s passion has always been to bring coffee and community to New Hampshire, and she spent her early years roasting coffee in her home and selling it at local farmer’s markets.
 Over the past 10 years, Wayfarer has grown to include 2 cafes, a roastery, a local goods marketplace, and a growing wholesale business.
 Karen and her husband live on a 35 acre farm with their 2 children and spend their best days bringing people together around the family table to connect with each other while enjoying food from their farm cooked over a live fire.

 Margaret Gay